TDShemTov/nlp-sentiment-analysis/README.md

 # Sentiment Analysis of Amazon Reviews With Ensemble Method

 ## Project Overview
-In this project, we'll classify the sentiment of Amazon reviews.
-We'll use NLP preprocessing and TF-IDF to extract features and then create a VotingClassifier ensemble model to determine review sentiment
+In this project, we'll classify the sentiments of Amazon reviews.
+We'll use NLP preprocessing and TF-IDF to extract features and then create a VotingClassifier ensemble model to determine review sentiment.

-Out ensemble mdel will help classify reviews without relying on ratings.
-Providing insight into whether a customer is happy or not
+Our ensemble model will help classify reviews without relying on ratings, providing insight into whether a customer is happy or not.

 ## Note
 - Please review the `'amaRev.ipynb'` first.
 It has all of the details and reasoning explained thoroughly.